 Pursuant to the Investor Rights Agreements, until the firth anniversary of the closing of the Business Combination, at each annual or special meeting of shareholders, (i) Perceptive Life Sciences Master Fund, Ltd, Dr. David Hung, Dr. Todd Wider and Kevin Conroy (collectively, the "ARYA Investors") have the right, but not the obligation, to designate for election as a director two individuals to serve on our Supervisory Board or Board, as applicable (one Class I director and one Class III director), and (ii) dievini Hopp BioTech holding GmbH & Co.
-KG ("dievini") has the right, but not the obligation, to designate for serve on our Supervisory Board or Board, as applicable (one Class I director two individuals to serve on our Supervisory Board or Board, as applicable (one Class I director), provided that ARYA Investors' nomination rights will terminate if at any time ARYA Investors collectively own less than 5% of our then-outstanding ordinary shares and that dievini's nomination rights will terminate if at any time dievini own less than 5% of our then-outstanding ordinary shares.
+KG "dievini") has the right, but not the obligation, to designate for election as a director two individuals to serve on our Supervisory Board or Board, as applicable (one Class I director and one Class III director), provided that ARYA Investors' nomination rights will terminate if at any time ARYA Investors collectively own less than 5% of our then-outstanding ordinary shares and that dievini's nomination rights will terminate if at any time dievini own less than 5% of our then-outstanding ordinary shares.
 Once nominated by these shareholders, our Supervisory Board or Board, as applicable, is obligated to recommend such individuals for election and to include such recommendation in any proxy statement or similar document provided to our shareholders.